Smith (TV series)

-Smith is an American drama television series that premiered on September 19, 2006, at 10:00 p.m.
-ET on CBS, created by John Wells.
+Smith is an American drama television series that premiered on September 19, 2006 on CBS, created by John Wells.
 The series was canceled after only three episodes had aired.

 Plot

 The show follows a group of professional thieves who struggle to keep their work separate from the rest of their lives.
 The leader of the group Bobby Stevens seeks to end his criminal ways after a few more big scores.
 His plan is not successful and his wife Hope becomes suspicious.
 Bobby has a day job as a salesman for a paper cup manufacturer, which allows him to travel frequently.
 Each episode portrays a robbery or preparation for other jobs the thieves plan to undertake.
 Ongoing subplots examine each of the characters' double lives, a necessity in order to stay one step ahead of the authorities and shield their families.